Laredo, Texas, Will Fine Residents For Not Covering Their Mouths & Noses When In Public

 As cases of novel coronavirus (COVID-19) continue to rise in the United States, a Texas town has taken unprecedented measures in an effort to slow the spread.
 Residents of Laredo, Texas, who are over the age of five — and are in public without wearing a covering for their nose and mouth — will now be subjected to a fine that could cost as much as $1,000, per The Hill.
 The motion came into effect on April 2 after being passed by the city council earlier in the week.

-The motion specifies that Laredo residents must be covered with a mask, bandana, scarf, or handkerchief when entering public buildings, using public transportation, using taxis or rideshares and pumping gas.
+The emergency ordinance coming from the city of Laredo specifies that residents must be covered with a mask, bandana, scarf, or handkerchief when entering public buildings, using public transportation, using taxis or rideshares, and pumping gas.
 There are exceptions, which include engaging in a permissible outside physical activity, riding in a personal vehicle, being alone in a separate single space, or around household members.
 A mask is also not required when doing so poses greater health, safety or security risks or when a person is drinking or eating.

 The announcement also included the implementation of a daily curfew between 10:00 p.m. to 5:00 a.m. that would require all residents to only leave their homes for “essential trips and necessities.”
 Residents that work during those hours are exempt, but would need to present proof.
 Violators of the curfew could face up to a $1,000 fine or a jail sentence for as long as 180 days.